oarcscience/ith.oarc.science/bib/cv/wscs/index.md

 original book as closely as possible, as per this sites' standards.
-Some have criticized Graves for excessive typos (as if this was an intellectual failing on his part), and there are certainly [a few in this book](errata).
+Some have criticized Graves for excessive typos (as if this was an intellectual failing on his part), and there are certainly [a few in this book](errata.md).
 However, I can state definitively after a modern spell-check of the text that they are not particularly excessive compared to any given book from this period.